+After the TCEQ issued Amendment 9 to renew the grant, the AQRP developed the FY 2014/2015 research priorities and submitted them to the ITAC for input and to the TCEQ for review.
 Funding of \$1,000,000 for FY 2014 and \$1,000,000 for FY 2015 was awarded via Amendment 10 in October 2013.
 A call for proposals was released and by the November 22, 2013 due date, 31 proposals requesting \$5.8 million in research funding were received.
 In December and January the ITAC and the TCEQ reviewed the proposals.
 On February 21, the Advisory Council selected 15 projects for funding, with one project on hold while TCEQ completed their review.
+These projects were funded with a combination of FY 2013, 2014, and 2015 funds.

 In early March, project Principal Investigators (PIs) were notified of the decision of the Advisory Council.
 AQRP Project Managers and TCEQ Project Liaisons were assigned to each project.
 A kick-off call was held with the project teams to discuss the development of the Work Plans which consist of the project scope of work, budget and justification, and quality assurance project plan (QAPP).
-The TCEQ completed their review of the final project to be recommended for funding and the Council approved the final project on April 2, 2014.
+The TCEQ completed their review of the final projects to be recommended for funding and the Council approved the final project on April 2, 2014.

-Throughout March, April, and May, project administration staff have focused on putting contracts in place with each entity involved in the research projects.
-Project Managers have worked with the project teams to complete and approve the Work Plans.
+During the spring and summer, project administration staff focused on putting contracts in place with each entity involved in the research projects.
+Project Managers worked with the project teams to complete and approve the Work Plans.
+As of August 31, 2014, all project Work Plans were approved, one project entity was still negotiating the Master Agreement with UT, and all other projects had begun work.
 An update of the status of each project is listed in the Research Projects section of this report.